shaneholloman/ai-resumable-stream/README.md

 ### Keep Alive

-By default, the resumable-stream producer tears down immediately when the source stream ends.
-This means resume requests arriving during post-stream work (e.g. saving the assistant message to the database) will get `null` back, even though the full response is still in memory.
+By default, resuming a stream is only possible while the source stream is still active.
+That means a resume request arriving after the source stream ends will return `null` to indicate the source has completed.
+However, if you do post-stream work (e.g. saving the assistant message to the database) and there is a significant delay between the stream has ended and the message is saved to the database, you can use `keepAlive` option to defer closing the Redis stream and continue to serve resume requests from the in-memory buffer until your post-stream work is done.

-Pass a `keepAlive` promise to `startStream` to defer teardown until your post-stream work is complete:
+Pass a `keepAlive` promise to `startStream` and resolve it at the end of your function:

 ```typescript
 const { promise, resolve } = Promise.withResolvers<void>();